vuejs/language-tools/extensions/vscode-vue-language-features/README.md

 > Volar does not include ESLint and Prettier, but the official [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions support Vue, so you could install these yourself if needed.

 > If using Vetur's [Customizable Scaffold Snippets](https://vuejs.github.io/vetur/guide/snippet.html#customizable-scaffold-snippets), recommend use [Snippet Generator](https://marketplace.visualstudio.com/items?itemName=wenfangdu.snippet-generator) convert to VSCode Snippets.
+There are also snippets on the VSCode Marketplace, such as Sarah Drasner's [Vue VSCode Snippets](https://marketplace.visualstudio.com/items?itemName=sdras.vue-vscode-snippets), if you prefer ready-made snippets without customization.

 > If VSCode gives an error for `class` and `slot` like this:
 >